Requisitos-de-Software/2024.1-CarteiradeTrabalhoDigital/docs/verificacao/grupo2/entrega1/VerificacaoHeatmap.md

 ### Inspeção

-A tabela a seguir mostra a inspeção feita a cerca do artefato nomeDoArtefato.
+A tabela a seguir mostra a inspeção feita a cerca do artefato Heatmap.

 ### Tabela 3: Resposta da lista de verificação para nomeDoArtefato